 Flexon eyeglass frames with high index progressive lens (not shown).
 Seeing clearly is such a blessing.
 I break most frames within a year of getting them.
 Flexon last me several years.
 My current pair was purchased in 2010, though the lens have been replaced a few times when my prescription was updated.

 Garmin 935 Watch: is a do everything watch which is light enough that I don’t mind wearing it everyday.
-It has decent integration with my phone and provides every fitness and activity tracking feature I want.
+It has adequate integration with my phone and provides every fitness and activity tracking feature I want with better accuracy than most other smart watches.
 I appreciate the alert on the watch when it loses bluetooth connection with it’s paired phone that reduces the likelihood of leaving the phone behind.
 There are a number of other sport watches I would recommend if you wanted to spend less money.

 Victorinox Rambler Pocket Knife is the smallest, most usable tool I have found with a phillips head & flat screwdriver, scissors, knife, bottle opener, and nail file.
 Even though the blade is tiny, TSA will confiscate this knife.
 When flying I switch to a Swiss+Tech Utili-Key which is not as usable as the Rambler, but for years has made it through TSA checkpoints without being confiscated.
 I have notes on other knife options.